 OUTDOOR REC ACT

-Another benefit the White River National Forest could see from upcoming legislation would involve a simple study of the benefits it brings to our area and the country as a whole, Gardner said.
+The White River National Forest itself could benefit from upcoming legislation would involve a simple study of the benefits it brings to our area and the country as a whole, Gardner said.

 A bill Gardner co-authored — known as the Outdoor REC (Recreation’s Economic Contributions) Act — recently cleared the Senate Commerce Committee and would call for an annual report to be presented to Congress studying the economic impact of the outdoor recreation economy in the U.S.